pawelrusak/fullstack-e-commerce/README.md

 ### Storybook

-To browse the UI component library in the project's root directory, use the command
+To browse the UI component library in the project's root directory, use the command below:

 ```bash
 npx nx storybook ui